Policy Number: AS-2007-2014

 6.6 Emergencies / Campus Closures

-- In the event of an emergency evacuation, the course teacher will determine an alternative assessment method in consultation with the program coordinator and Associate Dean.
+- In the event of an emergency evacuation, faculty will determine an alternative assessment method in consultation with the program co-ordinator and Associate Dean.
 All reasonable steps shall be taken to ensure that students shall not be negatively impacted as a result of an emergency evacuation.

-- In the event of a campus closure, assessments will be re-scheduled or an alternative assessment will be provided, to be determined by the course instructor.
-Assignment submission deadlines will be extended by one school day.
+- In the event of a campus closure, assessments will be re-scheduled or an alternative assessment will be provided, to be determined by the faculty.
+Assignment submission deadlines will be extended and be communicated to students by the faculty and/or academic area.

 6.7 Academic Integrity and Student Behaviour